-We established a compensation committee of our board of directors.
-The members of our compensation committee are Bradley L. Campbell, Saqib Islam and Todd Wider, and Bradley L. Campbell serves as chairman of the compensation committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of our board of directors.
+The members of our compensation committee will be , and Todd Wider, and will serve as chairman of the compensation committee.

-Our board of directors has determined that each of Bradley L. Campbell, Saqib Islam and Todd Wider is independent.
-We adopted a compensation committee charter, which details the principal functions of the compensation committee, including:
+Our board of directors has determined that each of , and Todd Wider are independent.
+We will adopt a compensation committee charter, which will detail the principal functions of the compensation committee, including:

-reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our Chief Executive Officer based on such evaluation;

-- reviewing and approving the compensation of all of our other Section 16 executive officers; - □ reviewing our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our executive officers and employees; - producing a report on executive compensation to be included in our annual proxy statement; and - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.
+- reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our Chief Executive Officer based on such evaluation; - ^I reviewing and approving the compensation of all of our other Section 16 executive officers; - I reviewing our executive compensation policies and plans; - ^I implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our executive officers and employees; - producing a report on executive compensation to be included in our annual proxy statement; and - □ reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.

-The charter provides that the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, legal counsel or other adviser and will be directly responsible for the appointment, compensation and oversight of the work of any such adviser.
+The charter will also provide that the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, legal counsel or other adviser and will be directly responsible for the appointment, compensation and oversight of the work of any such adviser.
 However, before engaging or receiving advice from a compensation consultant, external legal counsel or any other adviser, the compensation committee will consider the independence of each such adviser, including the factors required by Nasdaq and the SEC.